kaixindelele/RHER/README.md

 # RHER: (Ralay-HER)
-The official code for paper “[Relay Hindsight Experience Replay: Continual Reinforcement Learning for Robot Manipulation Tasks with Sparse Rewards](https://arxiv.org/abs/2208.00843)”
+The official code for paper “[Relay Hindsight Experience Replay: Self-Guided Continual Reinforcement Learning for Sequential Object Manipulation Tasks with Sparse Rewards](https://arxiv.org/abs/2208.00843)”

 ~~If this paper is accepted, I will release the code for the pytorch version immediately, which can be easier applied for other manipulation tasks~~